 EcoFlow Offers More On-the-Road Power for Adventurers with Launch of New Alternator Charger

-Experience limitless outdoor adventures with the 'Drive & Charge, Plug In & Power' Solution

-DÜSSELDORF, Germany, June 11, 2024 /PRNewswire/ -- EcoFlow, a leading portable power and eco-friendly energy solutions company, will expand its suite of On-the-Road Power Solutions with the launch of the new Alternator Charger — an industry-first providing travelers and outdoor enthusiasts with fast charging capabilities by harnessing their excess vehicle alternator energy.
+SYDNEY, June 10, 2024 /PRNewswire/ -- EcoFlow, a leading portable power and eco-friendly energy solutions company, will expand its suite of On-the-Road Power Solutions with the launch of the new Alternator Charger in Australia on June 10th — an industry-first providing travelers and outdoor enthusiasts with fast charging capabilities by harnessing their excess vehicle alternator energy.

 3-in-1 Charger, Jump Starter and Battery Maintainer